DUNE/dune-justin/docs/jobscripts_library.md

 # Jobscripts Library

-When a stage is created within a request in justIN, a [jobscript](jobscripts.md) is cached with the stage definition and executed by all jobs that are allocated to that stage.
-The jobscript can be supplied to the create-stage or quick-request command as a local file.
+When a stage is created within a workflow in justIN, a [jobscript](jobscripts.md) is cached with the stage definition and executed by all jobs that are allocated to that stage.
+The jobscript can be supplied to the create-stage or simple-workflow command as a local file.
 Alternatively, the jobscript can be taken from the Jobscripts Library.

 You can view the jobscripts currently in the library